rosvall/cc2531_bootloader/README.md

 It is not completely conformant to either USB 1.1 or DFU 1.1, and is only tested on Linux using dfu-utils.

+It's currently using USB vendor id 0x1608 (Inside Out Networks), which is listed as "obsolete" by USB IF.
+This can be changed in `config.inc`.
+I'd like ideas for a better solution.

+It's written in 8051 assembler.
+This is on purpose, though.
+It started out written in C (using SDCC), but i quickly grew tired of trying to get SDCC to generate sensible code.

-Feel free to submit a bug or pull request.
+*Feel free to submit a bug or pull request.*